mahmudstat/statr-book/docs/02-start.md

 The salaries from month to month would unpredictably vary, which is where statistics comes in.
 Statistics deals with randomness, situations where we cannot exactly tell which outcome we might get.
 We may (or may not) know the possible outcomes (like when tossing a coin, we know the possible outcome, but which will happen)

+### Other Statistical Concepts

+They will be briefly explained later when the relevant `R` codes are mentioned.
+They include various charts, concepts of central tendency and dispersion, correlation, regression, test of hypothesis, among others.

+## Introdcution to R

 ### Why R?

 R is the most popular programming language for statistical analysis, second most popular for machine learning.